 Target and Home Depot were both victims of the same malware, and investigations proved that their primary security systems were not the main point of failure.
 Granting access to third-party vendors, like offsite HVAC vendors, can allow hackers to embed malware and exploit system vulnerabilities.
 Breaches have taught organizations that their vendors must be carefully vetted and should not be given more access than necessary to complete their jobs.
 Security connections, passwords, logs, and more must be consistently monitored to find evidence of and prevent breaches.

 Cybersecurity professionals are gaining knowledge from every breach, to help them prevent loss of critical information in the future.
 The most important lesson we can learn from data breaches is that everyone within an organization is responsible.
 The organization must invest not only in proper security measures and infrastructure but also in policies and procedures that encourage safe practices.
 Every person on the staff must be trained to be vigilant, to recognize phishing, to report irregularities.
 Companies must develop an entire culture of cybersecurity awareness; otherwise, weaknesses in systems will continue.

-The ITeam understands the cybersecurity issues facing Canada.
-We are committed to helping Calgary- and Alberta-based businesses develop proactive, cost-effective IT strategies that minimize risk and maximize efficiency.
+The ITeam understands IT Service and all security issues facing Canada.
+We are committed to helping Calgary- and Alberta-based businesses develop proactive, cost-effective Managed IT strategies that minimize risk and maximize efficiency.
 Contact us to learn more.